Skip to Main Navigation | Skip to Content

 Office Manager: Barb Hicks

 Master of Science in Education Degree in Special Education

-This program is for those interested in pursuing advanced studies in the areas of Learning Disabilities, Behavior Disorders, Intellectual Disabilities, Early Childhood Special Education, and Severe Developmental Disabilities.
+There are two options for the MSE Degree in Special Education.
+The first option is for those professional educators interested in pursuing advanced studies in the areas of Learning Disabilities, Behavior Disorders, Intellectual Disabilities, Early Childhood Special Education, and Severe Developmental Disabilities.
 These courses of study provide the graduate student with an enhanced understanding of persons with exceptional needs in schools and in larger society.

 The program requires a minimum of 32 graduate hours in the area of specialization.
-Includes an Internship of 3 credit hours in the public schools.
+It requires an Internship of 3 credit hours and includes 150 clock hours in the public schools.

 Degree candidates must have a valid teaching certificate or degree in Speech Pathology.